dfinity/motoko/doc/md/writing-motoko/writing-intro.md

 Motoko allows for separating different portions of code out of the `main.mo` file into separate modules.
 This can be useful for breaking up large pieces of source code into smaller, more manageable pieces.

-One common workflow is to exclude type definitions from the `main.mo` file and instead include them in a `Types.mo` file.
+One common approach is to exclude type definitions from the `main.mo` file and instead include them in a `Types.mo` file.

-Another option is to declare stable variables and public methods in the `main.mo` file, and then break out all the logic and types into other files.
+Another approach is to declare stable variables and public methods in the `main.mo` file, and then break out all the logic and types into other files.
 This workflow can be beneficial for efficient unit testing.

 ## Next steps